pratap1600/pratapt.github.io/README.md

 # Data Engineer | Data Scientist
-*Experienced  Data Engineer | Data Scientist with over 5 years of expertise in Data Analysis, Machine Learning, Deep Learning, Data Mining and Data Pipelining.
-Proficient in handling large structured and unstructured datasets, I excel in all aspects of the data science lifecycle, from acquisition to validation, predictive modeling, and web scraping.
-Skilled in implementing advanced Deep Learning Algorithms like Artificial Neural Networks and Recurrent Neural Networks using Python packages such as TensorFlow.
-Adept in data cleaning, engineering, and statistical modeling, with a strong grasp of diverse machine learning models and techniques.
-Extensive proficiency in Python libraries, NLP methods, relational databases, and big data tools, coupled with a talent for designing impactful visualizations using Tableau and Power BI.
-Proven track record of end-to-end NLP model development, deployment, and scalable production maintenance.
-Well-versed in monitoring and scheduling workflows using Airflow, showcasing a comprehensive skill set in the dynamic landscape of Data Science.*
+*Experienced Data Engineer and Data Scientist with over 5 years of expertise in Data Analysis, Machine Learning, Deep Learning, and Data Pipelining.
+Proficient in handling large datasets, I excel across the entire data science lifecycle, from acquisition to web scraping.
+Skilled in implementing advanced Deep Learning Algorithms using Python packages like TensorFlow, my proficiency extends to data cleaning, engineering, and statistical modeling.
+Additionally, I bring extensive knowledge of Python libraries, NLP methods, relational databases, and big data tools, coupled with a talent for impactful visualizations using Tableau and Power BI.
+With a proven track record in end-to-end NLP model development and deployment, I am well-versed in monitoring and scheduling workflows using Airflow.
+Furthermore, I possess cloud computing expertise in both AWS and Azure, enhancing my ability to architect scalable solutions in diverse cloud environments.*

 ## Technical Skills
 - Programming | Python , Pyspark, SQL, R, Shell Script, Matlab, Lua, Html